bright/new-www/content/blog/top-trends-in-healthtech.md

 The year 2025 is expected to be a pivotal moment for healthcare companies to implement interoperability solutions effectively.
 In another article, we've delved into [interoperability for healthcare](https://brightinventions.pl/blog/interoperability-in-healthtech-experts-insights/). ​

-## Feeling excited about 2024 in HealthTech?
+## Feeling excited about 2025 in HealthTech?

-We are!
-Let us know in the comment what other predictions you have.
+2025, we are ready for you!